piyushsaha/proshop/README.md

 # ProShop
-A full stack ecommerce website built on MERN stack and PayPal payment gateway for making payments with admin panel to manage users, products and orders.
+A full stack e-commerce website with admin panel to manage users, products and orders built on MERN stack.
+Integrated PayPal payment gateway for making online payments.

 ## Tools/Libraries/Modules Used
 * React